 Also, FYI — doctors have to jump through a lot of hoops to be able to go to a certain hospital which is why they usually don’t do more than 2 or 3 (many only do one).

 We’ll wake you up.
 Now, I’m hesitant to wake up any mom who just had a baby, but I will.
-My job is to keep you safe, not well-rested.
+My job is to keep you safe, not always well-rested.
 We’ll take your blood pressure, we’ll tell you to feed your baby we’ll tell you to get up, even if you’d rather nap.
+We care about your patient experience but we care more about your medical treatment and hospital care.

 The food doesn’t shine.
 I think this one speaks for itself.
 Yes, some hospitals have great food, but many don’t.
+While technically you do get room service, it’s not gourmet food.
 Maybe plan on your partner getting you some takeout if you’re ready for some tasty grub.

 Your insurance will choose your hospital too!
-Just because you have insurance doesn’t mean you can go to any hospital.
+Just because you have insurance doesn’t mean you can go to any hospital or medical center.
 They lock you into a certain set of facilities as well.

 Make sure that the hospital you plan to go to is both one your doctor goes to and your insurance plan takes.

 We will limit visitors.
-A lot of people come to the hospital to visit and are turned away because our patient needs to rest or not be stressed out.
+A lot of family members and other people come to the hospital to visit and are turned away because our patient needs to rest or not be stressed out.
 Those people get upset with us.
 Did I mention we’re not a hotel?

 We may also limit children under a certain age who aren’t direct siblings.
-That’s for the safety of you, your baby and all the other people on our floor.
+They are safety measures for you, your baby and all the other hospital patients on our floor.

 There’s no such thing as a reservation.
 People get a nurse/room based on their priority.
 Just because you have an induction scheduled, doesn’t mean we hold you a room and deny people who are actually in labor.
 Don’t be surprised if you get bumped.
 You’ll get in at some point (or, go into labor on your own).